 The Rigaku NEX QC+ is compliant with ISO 13032 for the measurement of ultra-low sulfur between 8 - 50 mg/kg in diesel fuels and gasoline as described in the ISO 13032 method Scope.

 For sample measurement, shake the sample bottle gently, allow bubbles to settle, and fill a 32mm XRF sample cup with 5g of the sample.

 Empirical calibration was done using a suite of 6 certified diesel calibration standards as shown in Table 1

 Instrument repeatability (precision) is determined by ten repeat analyses of a sample in static position using a 300 sec analysis time.

 |Element: S Units: ppm

-Ten repeat analyses of a blank diesel sample without sulfur is taken with the sample being static and the standard deviation is determined.
+Ten repeat analyses of a blank diesel sample without sulfur are taken with the sample being static and the standard deviation is determined.
 The lower limit of detection (LLD) is then defined as three times the standard deviation.
 The following typical LLDs are reported here using an analysis time of 300 s.

 Note: 1 ppm = 1 mg/kg

 The results shown here indicate that the Rigaku NEX QC+ EDXRF analyzer offers excellent performance for the measurement of ULSD as per standard test method ISO 13032.
-The versatility of the NEX QC+ also make it a suitable tool for measuring many other elements and oil matrices as well, such as lube oils, wear metals in oils, used oil and waste oil, and other elemental analysis needs throughout the petroleum industry.
+The versatility of the NEX QC+ also makes it a suitable tool for measuring many other elements and oil matrices as well, such as lube oils, wear metals in oils, used oil and waste oil, and other elemental analysis needs throughout the petroleum industry.

 This information has been sourced, reviewed and adapted from materials provided by Rigaku.